Databricks

 • The size of the SQL Warehouse depends on the number of monitors and data size, Monte Carlo recommends starting with 2X-Small and scaling afterwards as needed.

-• :warning: The Serverless type is recommended for cost efficiency reasons, but Pro is also supported.
+• ⚠️ The Serverless type is recommended for cost efficiency reasons, but Pro is also supported.
 Classic is not supported (while it will connect, there are significant issues with performance).

-• :warning: Set minimum and maximum number of clusters to 1 - counterintuitively, autoscaling can cause performance problems for metadata collection.
+• ⚠️ Set minimum and maximum number of clusters to 1 - counterintuitively, autoscaling can cause performance problems.
+Autoscaling is useful in few situations, for example when the number of monitors spikes at specific times of the day.

 • Please reach out to your account representative for help right-sizing!